 2. Verify on Gmail

 The easiest way for sales and marketing teams to verify emails is through Gmail.
 All you have to do is sign into Google as the recipient’s email address you are looking for.
-If the email address is valid, Google will tell you that it exists and let you know if any related accounts are associated with it.
+If the email address is valid, Google will tell you it exists and let you know if any related accounts are associated.
 This method of finding verified email addresses might not be ideal for large-scale verification, but it does work well for smaller tasks like verifying accounts one by one.
 It’s also one of the easiest ways to confirm whether an email exists without the advanced technical setup.

 Here’s a step-by-step breakdown:

 - Step 1: Log out of the existing Google email account.

 - Step 2: Pretend you don’t know the recipient’s email address password you’re looking to verify and select “I don’t know my password.”

 - Step 3: Type in one email address you’d like to verify.

 - Step 4: If the email you typed does not exist, Google will let you know with the prompt “No account found with that email address.”
 This message means it is one of the many invalid email addresses found on outreach lists.